 Part of obtaining an I-20 is proving that the student has the means to cover expenses not covered by the school.
 Because the Colburn Conservatory of Music provides housing and a food allowance, and also provides scholarship for the student's tuition, the school requires proof of finances only as stated on the estimated budget sent in the student's admission packet.
-Proof of finances must be in the form of an official bank statement.
+Proof of finances must be in the form of an official bank statement showing sufficient liquid funds to cover comprehensive fee, health insurance and personal expenses.